-As we want to have enough energy to transport all the stuff with the Jabel, we need a power source that is strong enough.
-For this purpose we are going to build a battery out of old lithium-ion cells.
+As we want to have enough energy to transport all the stuff with the Jabel, we need an strong enough power source power source.
+Fro this purpose we are going to build a battery out of old lion cells.

-The original hoverboard battery, is a 10s2p battery with 18650 type lion cells.
-This means 10 cells in series with 2 in parallel.
-They have around 42V and offer around 4400mAh.
-This is enough for about 30 minutes of driving.
+An original hoverboard battery, is a 10s2p battery with 18650 type lion cells.
+This means 10 cells in serial with 2 in parallel.
+They have around 42V and around 4400mAh.
+This is enough for around 30 minutes driving.
 As we want to increase this time, we simply need more energy stored in our battery.
-The maximum voltage a hoverboard mainboard can handle is around 55V.
+The limits what a hoverboard mainboard can handle is around 55V.